el-SeanC/Pomodoro-Timer/README.md

 - **Network Independent**: Use even when offline with resource precaching.
 - **Re-engaging**: Receive notifications whilst running the timer in the background.

-### What Is A Pomodoro Timer?
+## What Is A Pomodoro Timer?

-Well Pomodoro ss a technique used for time management, created by Francesco Cirillo.
+Well, Pomodoro is a technique used for time management, created by Francesco Cirillo.
 The timer breaks tasks down in to 25 minute intervals (pomodoros) of focused effort, separated by short breaks.

 More about the Pomodor time management technique can be found [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).